 Larger organizations, especially those with multiple levels of care, need an EHR that can assign a wide range of security clearances to different employees.

-To preserve the utmost security to patient information, an effective EHR will provide the ability to specifically control the access that staff has to patient data and the changes they can make to that information based on their role.
+To preserve the utmost security to patient information, an effective EHR will contain role-based security features.
+This functionality gives users the ability to control the access that certain staff have to patient data and the changes they can make to that information based on their role.

 This way, no one has access to any information they are not permitted to view.